 The most popular way to take advantage of a cloud print service used to be through the Google Cloud Print service.
 Unfortunately, both Google Cloud Print Beta and Google Cloud Print were discontinued in early 2021.

 On a positive note, many other Software-as-a-Service (SaaS) companies have come in to fill the gap.
-And though we may be biased, we have to say that Y Soft’s SAFEQ Cloud service gives all market options a fair run for their money, especially with its Chrome extension for printing.
+And though we may be biased, we have to say that SAFEQ Cloud gives all market options a fair run for their money, especially with its Chrome extension for printing.

 What is a Cloud Printing Solution?

-Cloud-based print platforms are a type of technology that allows printers to communicate with the “cloud.”
+Cloud print platforms are a type of technology that allows printers to communicate with the cloud.
 Printers can’t complete jobs through the cloud on their own, so they need to rely on a third-party program to connect the printer to the cloud.
-This program is usually offered as a form of Software as a Service (SaaS), or Platform as a Service (PaaS).
+This program is usually offered as a form of Software as a Service (SaaS) or Platform as a Service (PaaS).

 One example of a cloud print service is our SAFEQ Cloud.
-SAFEQ Cloud is a type of cloud print software that streamlines print infrastructures, eliminates print servers, and incorporates future-ready cloud technologies in a one-in-all cloud printing solution.
+SAFEQ Cloud is a type of cloud print software that streamlines print infrastructures and servers and incorporates future-proof cloud technologies in a one-in-all cloud printing solution.
 The platform offers high resilience and supreme security while making life easier for the heroes in IT departments.

 Not sure if a cloud print service is for you or which solution to pick?
 Here are 5 questions to ask when picking your preferred print solution.

 Security is a crucial part of any such cloud solution.
 When you ask yourself ‘what is cloud print’, the answer has to address the security compliance that comes with a serverless print option.

 If you’re curious to learn more about the security measures necessary with cloud-first print infrastructures, head over to our rundown of 8 trends to know about print security.